 Get it good and clean first by having it steam-cleaned, so that it will be restored it to its proper shade and most likely take up whatever sealer is still on it.
 Then see what your coloring options are.

 I had the same problem because my grout was a light gray.
 I asked about painting it and all the professionals advised me to not do it.
-I was just so tired of the scrubbing etc.
+I was just so tired of the scrubbing etc. I bought a small can of cement paint and painted it.

 My grout has been painted for over 10 years with an epoxy grout paint.
 It still looks brand new and is easy to keep clean.
 It has not peeled or chipped.
 I would highly recommend it for a grout color change or just to keep your grout looking clean and fresh.
 The clear sealers don't work that well and have to be resealed every year.
 Plus it darkens the natural color of brand new grout.
 I was not happy with that at all.